neatonk/overtone-quil-hacknight/README.md

 Visualizer
 ----------

-Draws the Overtone logo in a new window and connects it to Overtone's main output using the new `tap` feature.
-Make some sound and watch it go!
+Draws the colorful circles in response to Overtone's output using the new `tap` feature.
+Make some sound and watch see what happens.

-TODO: add a usage example.

 Controller
 ----------

-Draws a _clickable_ button on the screen and wires it up to a simple synth.
-Control the synth by interacting with the button.
+Draws an empty window on the screen and wires it up to a nice dub-bass synth.
+Click and drag in the window to control the synth.
+When you click, you'll see a target letting you know where you left off.

 Running the Examples
 ====================